A-Wheeto/Pinpoint-Webhook/README.md

 - API keys are stored as environment variables in Lambda, not in the code
 - HTTPS is used for all API communications
-- API Gateway can be configured with additional security if needed (e.g., API keys, IAM authentication)